ElectronAsh/Jaguar_MiSTer_new/README.md

 Audio doesn't work on many games yet.
 And when it does, it sounds pretty terrible. lol

-This is due to the way the Jag outputs audio using 2-bit (yes, 2-bit) PWM originally, so some work is needed there on the filtering and FIFO logic.

 The core is now using DDR3 for main RAM, and SDRAM for cart loading.
 So SDRAM is *required*.